paultyng/terraform-provider-avi/website/docs/r/avi_controllerproperties.html.markdown

 The following arguments are supported:

+* `alert_manager_use_evms` - (Optional) Enable to use event manager as source of eventsdisable to use log manager as source of events.
+Field introduced in 30.2.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `allow_admin_network_updates` - (Optional) Allow non-admin tenants to update admin vrfcontext and network objects.
 Field introduced in 18.2.7, 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `allow_ip_forwarding` - (Optional) Field introduced in 17.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `allow_unauthenticated_apis` - (Optional) Allow unauthenticated access for special apis.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.